FlowFuse/website/src/blog/2024/07/how-to-setup-sso-saml-for-the-node-red.md

 !["Screenshot of platform showing the 'Creating configuration' button"](./images/create-sso-config-button.png "Screenshot of platform showing the 'Creating configuration' button"){data-zoomable}

-5. Enter name for your configuration, then enter domain that platform will use for sso and select "SAML" option and click on "create configruation" button.
+5. Enter a name for your configuration, then enter the domain that the platform will use for SSO and select "SAML" option and click on "create configuration" button.

 !["Screenshot of platform form for creating sso configuration"](./images/sso-config-initial-form.png "Screenshot of platform form for creating sso configuration"){data-zoomable}